snailmo/learngit/readme.txt

-Git is a distributed version control system
+Git is a distributed version control system.
-Git is free software disatributed under the GPL
+Git is free software disatributed under the GPL.
+Git is a mutable index called stage.